Introduction

 Figure 6: Vertical gravity stretching.
 SOURCE: Kot Collection.

-In the case of vertical or horizontal gravity hoisting, the main checks carried out are on the safety factors of the wire rope and the minimum diameter of the pulleys and sheaves in the system.
-For electric or hydraulic winch hoisting, the main analyses are of the power required and the winch's braking torque, in addition to the studies carried out for gravity systems.
+For example, in the case of vertical or horizontal gravity hoisting, the main checks performed concern the safety factors of the steel wire rope and the minimum diameter of the system’s pulleys and sheaves.
+For hoisting using electric or hydraulic winches, the main analyses focus on the required power and the winch’s braking torque, in addition to the studies conducted for gravity systems.

 Finally, the conveyor's stretching stroke is checked according to the belt model, the stretching force, the conveyor's belt tensions in a transient regime and the asset's maintenance needs.
 An inadequate stroke can cause operational problems, such as collision with the structure and loss of stretching force, as well as hindering maintenance on the conveyor.